mizanur-007/task-management/README.md

        -A footer containing copyright and links

-2. TAsks: All the task is displayed here as in the home page
+2. Tasks: All the task is displayed here as in the home page

 3.Task Details Route: Here task details and 2 button desplayed.
 Update button will navigate to a update route where a logged in user will be able to update the task.
   Add to Do list will take the task to to do list of that specific user